JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 #### Usage example

 ```
-DIM pCTextDocument AS CTextDocument2 = hRichEdit
+DIM pCTextDocument2 AS CTextDocument2 = hRichEdit
-IF pCTextDocument THEN
+IF pCTextDocument2 THEN
-   DIM pCRange2 AS CTextRange2 = pCTextDocument.Range2(3, 8)
+   DIM pCRange2 AS CTextRange2 = pCTextDocument2.Range2(3, 8)
    IF pCRange2 THEN pcRange2.SetChar("X")
 END IF
 ```